(As Amended May 23, 2022)

 Section 5: Each Board member is encouraged to participate in at least one ongoing or temporary committee.
 The Board President may assign members to committees.

 Section 6.
 The term of appointment of a Board member shall commence on the first day of the fiscal year of the Corporation.
 The term of appointment is for three (3) years.
-If a Board member wishes to extend his/her term on the Board by a year, a vote of the Board is needed to authorize such an extension.
-The Board will announce the new Board members at the annual meeting.
+If a Board member wishes to extend his/her term on the Board, a vote of the Board is needed to authorize such an extension.

 Section 7.
 As Board members’ terms expire, vacancies on the Board will be filled by vote of the Board of Directors.